 Bulgarian physicians are trained to a very high standard, but most hospitals and clinics, especially in village areas, are not equipped or maintained to U.S. or Western European standards.
 Basic medical supplies and over-the-counter and prescription medications are widely available, but highly specialized treatment may be unavailable.
 Pediatric facilities are underfunded and lack sufficient equipment.
 Serious medical problems requiring hospitalization and/or medical evacuation to the United States may cost thousands of dollars.
 Doctors and hospitals often expect immediate cash payment for health services.
 Some larger facilities will accept major credit cards.
 You can find a list of hospitals and physicians in Bulgaria on the U.S. Embassy’s website.

-You can find detailed information on vaccinations and other health precautions on the Centers for Disease Control and Prevention’s (CDC) website.
+You can find detailed information on vaccinations and other health precautions on the Centers for Disease Control (CDC) website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which also contains additional health information for travelers, including detailed country-specific health information.
 Tuberculosis continues to be a serious health concern in Bulgaria, although the number of cases has decreased over the past few years.
 For further information, please consult the CDC's information on TB.

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in a foreign country, you may encounter road conditions that significantly differ from those in the United States.
+TRAFFIC SAFETY AND ROAD CONDITIONS: While in Bulgaria, you may encounter road conditions that significantly differ from those in the United States.
 The Bulgarian road system is largely underdeveloped.
 There are few sections of limited-access divided highway.
 Some roads are in poor repair and full of potholes.
 Rockslides and landslides may be encountered on roads in mountainous areas.
 Livestock and animal-drawn carts present road hazards throughout the country, especially during the agricultural season.
 Travel conditions deteriorate during the winter as roads become icy and potholes proliferate.
 The U.S. Embassy in Sofia advises against driving at night because such road conditions are more dangerous in the dark.
 Some roads lack pavement markings and lights, and motorists often drive with dim or missing headlights.

 Driving in Bulgaria is extremely dangerous.
 Aggressive driving habits, the lack of safe infrastructure, and a mixture of late model and old model cars on the country’s highways contribute to a high fatality rate for road accidents.
 Motorists should avoid confrontations with aggressive drivers in Bulgaria.
 Drivers are known to speed, swerve into oncoming traffic, go the wrong way on divided highways, and participate in other dangerously activities.
 Motorists should exercise caution and avoid altercations with the drivers of such vehicles, which may be driven by armed organized crime figures.
 In some cities, traffic lights late at night blink yellow in all directions, leaving right-of-way unclear and contributing to frequent accidents.
 A form of “road roulette” has taken hold in Sofia wherein drivers make bets about speeding through red lights at speeds that exceed 120mph in the late hours of the evening; bets are also taken challenging drivers to go the wrong way around roundabouts at high speeds.